Rail transport in Iceland: Reykjavík–Keflavík

 There have been intermittent proposals for a passenger railway from Reykjavík to Keflavík International Airport, first in the early 2000s.
 In 2003, the idea of an airport railway was dropped and a dual carriageway road (Route 41) was built instead, opening in 2008.

 More recently, a private group has been looking into the idea of an airport railway.
 In 2014, a feasibility study was undertaken by Ráðgjöf og verkefnastjórnun, which declared that a high speed airport railway would be feasible with the increasing numbers of tourists coming to Iceland, and passenger numbers at Keflavík International Airport.
 The project has begun looking for funding and has had talks with the local municipalities about the planning and alignment of the railway.

 The electrified railway would run double tracked from the airport, roughly parallel to the current road, and would then be in tunnels from Hafnarfjörður, with a terminal at Reykjavík's main bus station BSÍ.
 The construction would be 49 km above ground and 14 km in tunnels.
 The maximum operating speed would be 250 km/h and the journey would take 15 minutes.
 In 2015, "Fluglestin Þróunarfélag ehf." was created, with the intention of acquiring funding for the project and planning.
 The proposed English name for the project is "Lava Express".
 It was initially planned for construction to start in 2020.

 In 2019, all municipalities the rail line would pass through, except Hafnarfjörður, had approved a cooperation agreement on zoning related to the project, with the newspaper Morgunblaðið reporting that a meeting with the mayor of Hafnarfjörður had been scheduled.
 Due to the impact of COVID-19 pandemic on Iceland's tourism industry, the project was put on hold for a few years, however little progress had been made in the years before.

 In May 2023, Fluglestin þróunarfélag announced plans to revisit the project citing interest from European rail operators as well as Chinese and Japanese contractors in financing and constructing the project.
-The current plans are unchanged, however the Reykjavík terminal may be scaled back to Kringlan about 2.5-3.5 km east of the BSI Bus terminal (where the current airport buses terminate) Hallgrímskirkja or Reykjavík Town Hall in the center of Reykjavik.
+The current plans are unchanged, however the Reykjavík terminal may be scaled back to Kringlan about 2.5-3.5 km east of the BSI Bus terminal (where the current airport buses terminate).
 The project would have three stations: